 To accelerate the pace of change in this area, the Robert Wood Johnson Foundation (RWJF) called on the Institute for Healthcare Improvement (IHI) to manage an ambitious, three-year (2005 to 2008), $3.75 million dollar national initiative called “New Health Partnerships: Improving Care by Engaging Patients.”
 The initiative, supported in part by the California HealthCare Foundation (CHCF), encompassed multi-level components directed by experts from leading organizations in chronic care and patient-centered care research, including the MacColl Institute for Healthcare Innovation at the Group Health Cooperative of Puget Sound Center for Health Studies, and the Institute for Patient- and Family-Centered Care.

 The New Health Partnerships project aimed to inspire profound change in health care for all.
 The project included the creation of a website to stimulate interest and provide a forum for people to ask questions, exchange ideas, and share resources, best practices, stories, and concerns about improving care for those with chronic conditions.
-The content of the New Health Partnerships website has been integrated into the current IHI.org.

 The mission of New Health Partnerships was to support and manage an online community by providing information, resources, opportunities for discussion, and real-world examples.
 The goals were to: